Z1wolfmaster1/default-browser/README.md

 # Default Browser

-I really like the Edge browser, and I recently installed the Dev version to use while I'm coding.However it annoyed me that every link I opened went to the normal version.
+I really like the Edge browser, and I recently installed the Dev version to use while I'm coding.
+However it annoyed me that every link I opened went to the normal version.
 So I created this script to help me switch the default browser faster.

 ## SetUserFTA